 We are a diverse department that offers four degree programs for careers in either Early Childhood Education (ECE), American Sign Language Interpreting for the Deaf (ASL), Sport and Recreation and Elementary Education (ELEE).
 For information about any of these specific programs see links below under "Available Programs".

 The EDU department also includes an ECE lending library and an EDU lab for students.
 Additionally, under the EDU department is the Early Childhood Education Center which provides care for children ages 6 weeks to 5 years old.

 For program specific information click on the program below:

 This program provides the knowledge, skills and competencies important to an entry-level teacher working with, or planning to work with, young children.
 The program includes the academic preparation required by the Ohio Department of Education to meet Pre-Kindergarten Associate Teacher Licensure standards.
 Students interested in completing this degree program must get department approval to declare major.
-Students must successfully pass a full criminal background investigation completed before enrolling in the final practicum course.
+Students must successfully pass a full criminal background investigation before enrolling in the final practicum course.
 A grade of "C" or better is required in all courses.View Full Program Details

 This Associate of Arts degree program in Elementary Education is designed to serve as a transfer degree for those students interested in teacher education in grades K-3.
 All courses in this degree are Ohio Transfer Module (OTM) courses or Transfer Assurance Guide (TAG) courses and are designed to transfer seamlessly to any state (and some private) Ohio colleges and universities and to apply toward a baccalaureate degree in Early Childhood Education.
 As part of this degree program, students must complete the requirements of the Ohio Transfer Module in order to graduate.View Full Program Details